jdcarvajalc/pulmonary-tuberculosis-screening/README.md

 ## Installation

-To install the requirements, you can run the following command in the terminal:
+To install the requirements, you can run the following command in your terminal:

 ```
 pip install -r requirements.txt